nazkun/follow-1/README.md

 - Get the followers/sessions ready
   - Add your followers/sessions to `followers/` (or anywhere else you put them, I don't care)
   - `python3 sessions.py`
+    Don't forget to create the folders needed! (don't care about the files)
 - Start the bot (`python3 follow.py`)

 ### Features